cheomanigua/godotdoc/content/docs/data_models/bit_flags.md

 ## Bitmasks (like queries)

-Bitmasks can be used to query small or large bit sets.
+Knowing how bit operations work, we can use bitmasks to query small or large bit sets.
 Continuing with our example set:

 ```gdscript
 @export_flags ("FIRE", "WATER", "EARTH") var elements: int